angelique-m08/angelique-m08/README.md

-### Angélique Mora - angelique-m08 👋
+### Angélique Mora - angelique-m08 👩🏻‍

-Hi I'm Angelique, I'm a French web developer student since March 2020.
-I'm currently in intership in a startup and I'm working on React and Typescript.
+Hi, I'm Angelique, I'm a French student.
+After a bachelor's and a master's degree in biology, I have just reconverted myself as a web developer.
+I took a crash course at the Wild Code School in March 2020 and I'm currently doing an internship in a startup where I'm working on a project in React and Typescript.

 ### Get in touch
 - Contact me on linkedin: <a href="https://www.linkedin.com/in/angeliquemora/">💻</a>